stevermeister/ngx-cookie-service/README.md

 cookieService.set( 'test', 'Hello World' );
 ```

 Sets a cookie with the specified `name` and `value`.
 It is good practice to specify a path.
 If you are unsure about the path value, use `'/'`.
-If no path or domain is explicitly defined, the current location is assumed. `sameSite` defaults to `None`.
+If no path or domain is explicitly defined, the current location is assumed. `sameSite` defaults to `Lax`.

 **Important:** For security reasons, it is not possible to define cookies for other domains.
 Browsers do not allow this.
 Read [this](https://stackoverflow.com/a/1063760) and [this](https://stackoverflow.com/a/17777005/1007003) StackOverflow answer for a more in-depth explanation.